User Guide

 Port Visualization

 On a switch detail page, ports are rendered as a visual grid matching the layout template.
 Ports are color-coded by their assigned VLAN.
-Trunk ports (carrying multiple VLANs) display a striped indicator.
+Trunk ports (carrying multiple VLANs) display a circle indicator with ring.
+Access ports show a square indicator.
 Unassigned ports appear in a neutral color.

 Editing Ports